Icinga/icinga2/doc/6-distributed-monitoring.md

 * Send a command execution event remotely: The scheduler still runs on the parent node.
 * Sync the host/service objects directly to the child node: Checks are executed locally.

-Again, it does not matter whether this is a `client` or a `satellite` which is receiving configuration or command execution events.
+Again, technically it does not matter whether this is a `client` or a `satellite` which is receiving configuration or command execution events.

 ### <a id="distributed-monitoring-top-down-command-endpoint"></a> Top Down Command Endpoint